jfking50/jfking50.github.io/_pages/about.md

 * King, John Frederick, "Magmatic Evolution and Eruptive History of the Granitic Bumping Lake Pluton, Washington: Source of the Bumping River and Cash Prairie Tuffs" (1994). <a href="https://archives.pdx.edu/ds/psu/27883">Dissertations and Theses.
 Paper 4765.</a>

-* King, John, Major, U.S. Army, "An Implementation of Designed Experiments in Combat XXI", M.S. in Operations Research, June, 2018 (RESTRICTED)
+* King, John, Major, U.S. Army, "An Implementation of Designed Experiments in Combat XXI", M.S. in Operations Research, June, 2018 (RESTRICTED).

 ### Traveling Stuff